oneops/oneops.github.io/user/design/artifact-component.md

 The _artifact_ [component](./components.html) is of core importance and available for all platforms.
-It allows the download of files from a remote repository managers or other URL, subsequent extraction and exeuction of scripts.
+It allows the download of files from a remote repository managers or other URLs, subsequent extraction of archive files and execution of scripts.

 Typically use cases are:

 - download of an application to deploy on an application server
-- download of an application installer to subsequently install and start it
+- download of an application installer to subsequently run the installer to install the application and potentially also start it
-- retrieval of required binary resources in archives or as plain files
+- retrieval of required binary resources in archives or as plain files and their extraction and usage